obsidianmd/obsidian-help/en/Getting started/Sync your notes across devices.md

 2. Use the **Setup Folder Sync** action and select your empty vault.
 3. Commit and push any changes to your vault using the Working Copy app.

-**Note:** While we don't officially support this method, several of our users have reported that they've successfully used Working Copy to sync their notes.
+> [!note] While we don't officially support this method, several of our users have reported that they've successfully used Working Copy to sync their notes.

 ### Why can't I sync using X?

-We understand that many of you use other services for syncing files and you'd prefer to use it for syncing your notes as well.

-Obsidian works differently from other Markdown editors on iOS.
-Editors such as 1Writer and iA Writer access one note at a time, which lets them use built-in support for documents.

-In contrast, many features in Obsidian need access to your entire vault.
-For example if you rename a file, then Obsidian needs to update all files in the vault that links to that file.
+We understand that many users prefer to sync their notes using external services.
+However, Obsidian requires access to the entire vault for many of its features.
+For instance, when a file is renamed, Obsidian needs to update all links to that file across the vault.

-Implementing a system to read, modify, and monitor an entire folder structure comprising of possibly thousand of notes outside of the supported locations is challenging.
-We hope to address this limitation in the future.
+Currently, managing and monitoring a complete folder structure with potentially thousands of notes outside supported locations poses significant challenges.
+We aim to overcome this limitation in the future.

-If you're a developer, you can build a plugin that uses the Web APIs for each individual sync service.
+For developers interested in addressing this issue, it's possible to create a plugin utilizing the Web APIs of specific sync services.

 ### Where are my vaults stored?